 4. The Way to Design by Steve Vassallo

 Holidays are a great time to sit back and consider your future direction in life.
 So here’s a great vacation read for anyone considering striking out on their own and starting their own design business.
 Written by entrepreneur Steve Vassallo, it’s centred around the idea of the “designer-founder" and aims to improve your knowledge of business and problem-solving skills.
-It’s only available as an ebook, but on the plus side, it’s totally free to download.
+It’s only available as an ebook, but on the plus side, it’s free to download.

 Free | Download the ebook